 What to do if you think you might have RSI

-The first step should always be to visit your doctor or G.P., who will be able to tell you what steps you need to take to stop your condition worsening.
-They will also let you know what you employer is obligated to do.
+The first step should always be to visit your doctor or GP, who will be able to tell you what steps you need to take to stop your condition worsening.
+As you will now have been officially diagnosed by a medical professional and this diagnosis will now be a part of your medical records, it also means that your employer will be required to act to help stop the condition getting worse as well.

 Your employer’s duty